reddit/devvit/devvit-docs/versioned_docs/version-0.11/webviews.md

 When the Launch App button is clicked, the app will:

-- Show the webview and hide the other Devvit blocks
+- Show the web view and hide the other Devvit blocks
 - Send an 'initialData' message from Blocks to the Webview so it can populate state
-- The user is now seeing a webview with the contents of the `/webroot` folder
+- The user is now seeing a web view with the contents of the `/webroot` folder

 When the Increase/Decrease counter buttons are clicked the app will:

-- Send a message from the Webviews to Blocks so state can be persisted in Redis (Webviews can't communicate directly with Redis)
+- Send a message from the web view to blocks so state can be persisted in Redis (web views can't communicate directly with Redis)
-- Receive a response from Blocks and update current state in the Webview
+- Receive a response from blocks and update current state in the web view

 In the steps below, more details will be provided about each of the above.